cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ## Prerequisites
 If you are new to Sails.js, first, check out the [Sails getting started page] for more info on how to install Sails.

 cloudControl supports running Sails.js applications through the Node.js buildpack.
-Before we get started, you need to get access to the sample app code in Github.
+Before we get started, you need to get access to the sample application code in Github.

 To make a clone of the Sails.js application from the repository, execute the following commands using bash: